joshuaeckroth/cse230-website/lecture/variables-and-types.markdown

 try to store a very small number, say 0.0 followed by 5000 0's followed by a 1, not even a `long double` can store that value.
 Overflow and underflow should be rare for the programs we are interested in, however.

+> The laws we have to examine are the laws of one of the most
+> important of the mental facilities.
+The mathematics we have to
+> construct are the mathematics of the human intellect. -- George
+> Boole

 ## Variable naming